Chiune Sugihara: Jewish refugees

-Sugihara's visas
+Sugihara's Visas

-At the time, the Japanese government required that visas be issued only to those who had gone through appropriate immigration procedures and had enough funds.
+At the time, the Japanese government required that Japanese transit visas be issued only to those who had gone through appropriate immigration procedures, had enough funds and an onward final destination.
 Most of the refugees did not fulfill these criteria.
 Sugihara dutifully contacted the Japanese Foreign Ministry three times for instructions.
-Each time, the Ministry responded that anybody granted a visa should have a visa to a third destination to exit Japan, with no exceptions.
+Each time, the Ministry responded that anybody granted a visa should be in possession of a destination visa to an onward country beyond Japan, without exception.

-Being aware that applicants were in danger if they stayed behind, Sugihara decided to ignore his orders and, from 18 July to 28 August 1940, issued ten-day visas to Jews for transit through Japan.
+Being aware that applicants were in danger if they stayed behind, Sugihara decided to ignore his orders and, from July 18 to August 28, 1940, he issued over 2100 transit visas.
 Given his inferior post and the culture of the Japanese Foreign Service bureaucracy, this was an unusual act of disobedience.
-He spoke to Soviet officials who agreed to let the Jews travel through the country via the Trans-Siberian Railway at five times the standard ticket price.
+He spoke to Soviet officials who agreed to let the Jews travel through the country via the Trans-Siberian Railway.
+His wife Yukiko who supported and encouraged him later recalled, "My husband and I talked about the visas before he issued them.
+We understood that both the Japanese and German governments disagreed with our ideas, but we went ahead anyhow."

-Sugihara continued to hand-write visas, reportedly spending 18 to 20 hours a day on them, producing a normal month's worth of visas each day, until 4 September, when he had to leave his post before the consulate was closed.
+Sugihara continued to hand-write visas, reportedly spending 18 to 20 hours a day on them, producing a normal month's worth of visas each day, until September 4, 1940, when he had to leave his post before the consulate was closed.
 By that time, he had granted thousands of visas to Jews, many of whom were heads of households and thus permitted to take their families with them.
-It is claimed that before he left, he handed the official consulate stamp to a refugee so that more visas could be forged.
+Some sources say that before he left, he handed the official consulate stamp to a refugee so that more visas could be forged.
 His son, Nobuki Sugihara, adamantly insisted in an interview with Ann Curry that his father never gave the stamp to anyone.
-According to witnesses, he was still writing visas while in transit from his hotel and after boarding the train at the Kaunas Railway Station, throwing visas into the crowd of desperate refugees out of the train's window even as the train pulled out.
+According to witnesses, he was still writing visas while in transit from his hotel and after boarding the train at Kaunas railway station, throwing visas into the crowd of desperate refugees out of the train's window even as the train pulled out.
+His son Hiroki noted, "my father continued to pen visas even at the railway station, throwing the last stamped passports out of the window of our train".

 In final desperation, blank sheets of paper with only the consulate seal and his signature (that could be later written over into a visa) were hurriedly prepared and flung out from the train.
 As he prepared to depart, he said, "Please forgive me.
 I cannot write anymore.
 I wish you the best."
 When he bowed deeply to the people before him, someone exclaimed, "Sugihara.
 We'll never forget you.
 I'll surely see you again!"

 Sugihara himself wondered about official reaction to the thousands of visas he issued.
 Many years later, he recalled, "No one ever said anything about it.
 I remember thinking that they probably didn't realize how many I actually issued."